minenux/minetest-mod-spawnrand/README.md

 ## Technical info
 -------------

-This mod has an improved way to do not hand server if no valild spawn point is found in some minutes.. cos all spawn managers in minetest causes problems when players joins.
+This mod has an improved way to do not hang server if no valild spawn point is found in some minutes.. cos all spawn managers in minetest causes problems when players joins.